romain-jacotin/cuda/README.md

 ### <A name="concurrentexecutionhostdevice"></A> Concurrent Execution between Host and Device

-In order to facilitate concurrent execution between host and device, some function calls are asynchronous: Control is returned to the host thread before the device has completed the requested task.
-These are:
+In order to facilitate concurrent execution between host and device, some function calls are asynchronous:

 * Kernel launches
 * Memory copies between two addresses to the same device memory